 It can be a difficult change to cut out potatoes all together when switching to a low carb diet.
-That’s why I’ve made a list of some keto-friendly potato alternatives to help you ease your transition!
+However, there are certainly some low carb potato alternatives that you can swap out and who knows, maybe you’ll find a new favorite vegetable!
+I’ve put together a list of some keto-friendly potato alternatives to help you ease your transition!

 I know what you’re thinking, how do these florets turn into my favorite potato dish?
 Cauliflowers can be used to make your favorite potato-free mash recipe.
 All you have to do is boil or steam the cauliflowers until soft, and then mash them with butter, cream, and any other ingredients you like.
 Voila, creamy mash with a fraction of the carbs as your normal mashed potatoes!
 Mellissa from iBreathe has a great cauliflower mash recipe that you should give a try.

 If you can’t get your hands on cauliflower, broccoli is a great alternative, as long as you can get over the fact that your mashed “potatoes” are green!

 If you’re in the mood for a hearty stew, you can sub out your spuds for chunks of boiled radishes.
 Not only are these a great low carb choice instead of potatoes, they’re packed full of nutrients and are used to treat a ton of different conditions.